geekysuavo/geekysuavo.github.io/thermy.md

     width: 640
     height: 480
     tip: >
-      A picture of my setup in my sister's old room.
+      A picture of my setup in my sisters old room.
 Not too shabby for a first electronics work bench.
   - file: pic03.png
     width: 640